jimbobbennett/liblab-sdk-integration-with-semantic-kernel/README.md

 To integrate the APIs into your LLM, you need to generate C# SDKs for them using liblab.
 To do this, follow these steps:

 1. Ensure you have the liblab CLI installed and you are logged in.
 If you are using the included devcontainer, this is already installed for you.
 If not, refer to the [liblab CLI installation instructions](https://developers.liblab.com/cli/cli-installation/).
 1. This repo includes liblab config files already set up to generate the SDKs for the World Time API and Cat Facts API.
+These are in the `sdks` folder.
-    1. From the terminal, navigate to the `cat-facts-sdk` folder in this repo.
+    1. From the terminal, navigate to the `sdks/cat-facts-sdk` folder in this repo.
     1. Run `liblab build` to generate the Cat Facts SDK.
 The generated SDK will be in the `cat-facts-sdk/output/csharp` folder.
-    1. From the terminal, navigate to the `world-time-sdk` folder in this repo.
+    1. From the terminal, navigate to the `sdks/world-time-sdk` folder in this repo.
     1. Run `liblab build` to generate the World Time SDK.
 The generated SDK will be in the `world-time-sdk/output/csharp` folder.

 ## Check out the integrations